 Coastal activities include: sea fishing/angling, surfing, kite surfing, coasteering, scuba diving, rock climbing, kayaking… See our FAQs page

 Trethorne Leisure Park, Kennards House, PL15 8QE Tel: 01566 86324 9.4 miles (12 mins).
 18-hole golf course, restaurant, bar, indoor and outdoor activities including a 8 lane computerised ten-pin bowling and feeding the animals.
-Very popular with families.
+Very popular.

 The Tamar Otter Park, North Petherwin, Launceston PL15 8GW Tel: 01566 785646.
 8 miles (12 mins) British and Asian Short Clawed otters and a variety of other animals including Fallow Deer in a woodland enclosure await you.
 A really lovely day out.